School of Teaching and Learning

 Alma Linda Contreras-Vanegas, PHD, Associate Professor of Education, Department of Teaching & Learning, PHD, Texas A&M University; MED, Texas A&M University; BA, Texas A&M University

-Jaime Leigh Coyne, PHD, Associate Professor of Education, Department of Teaching & Learning, PHD, Texas A&M University; MED, Stephen F Austin University; BS, Sam Houston State University
+Jaime Leigh Coyne, PHD, Professor of Education, Department of Teaching & Learning, PHD, Texas A&M University; MED, Stephen F Austin University; BS, Sam Houston State University

 Jaime Betancourt Duran, PHD, Clinical Assistant Professor of Education, Department of Teaching & Learning, PHD, Texas A&M University; MED, Univ of Texas-Pan American; BA, Univ of Texas-Pan American